In English

 Pátio de São Pedro

-From there you can quickly reach Pátio de São Pedro (Saint Peter’s Courtyard), a large rectangular square surrounded by old buildings.
-The main one is the Co-Cathedral of São Pedro dos Clérigos, better known as the Igreja de São Pedro (Saint Peter’s Church).
-The space is often the stage for artistic attractions.
+Another short walk takes you to Pátio de São Pedro (Saint Peter’s Courtyard), a large, rectangular plaza lined with historic buildings.
+The highlight is the Co-Cathedral of São Pedro dos Clérigos, commonly known as Igreja de São Pedro (Saint Peter’s Church).
+The square often hosts artistic performances.

-If you like sea food, it is well worth having lunch at the restaurant called São Pedro, opened by chef Thiago Chagas to contribute to the revitalization of the area, which had been neglected by the public authorities.
-They get fresh ingredients from nearby São José Market.
+If you’re a fan of seafood, it’s definitely worth stopping by the São Pedro restaurant, opened by chef Thiago Chagas to help revitalize this area, which had been somewhat neglected by local authorities.
+They source fresh ingredients from the nearby São José Market.

 patio de são pedro